erasmolpaorg/serverless-workshop/README.md

 🚧 Observability based on prometheus, Grafana etc for the different workshops.

-🚧 Echo example, should have a serverless framework runner
+🚧 Create configuration to deploy with serverless framework

+🚧 Customize the service.yaml file.
+Setting params line concurrency etc.

 See the [open issues](https://github.com/erasmolpa/serverless-workshop/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) for a list of proposed features (and known issues).